-d) write one equation under the other as you apply various physics principles or mathematical steps e) put a box around your final answer to each part of the question.
+- a) present the given information, - b) Establish coordinate system (+x, +y, and +z as needed, and location of origin) - c) write one equation under the other as you apply physics principles and - d) put a box around your final answer to each part of the question.

-Usually, at least a full $\frac{1}{2}$ page column is needed for each problem There is a sample HW on my website so that you can see the allowed format.
+Usually a full 1⁄2 page column is needed for each problem.
+If you like, you can work in two columns to save paper.
+There is a sample HW on my website so that you can see one good and preferred format.
+You may use another format however.